OUR EFFORTS COVERED FOUR IMPORTANT AREAS:

 Our approach to the GDPR included these key initial steps:

-- Establishing the Data Protection Officer (DPO) role within NVM
+- Established the Data Protection Officer (‘DPO’) role within NVM

-- Reviewing the changes required to our product, alongside our practices, policies and procedures, in support of the three areas detailed above.
+- Reviewed the changes required to our product, alongside our practices, policies and procedures, in support of the four areas detailed above.

 Communication remains an important aspect of our GDPR compliance program.
 At every step, we have communicated with the entire global NVM organisation to ensure all employees:

-- Are updated regarding the status of the NVM Compliance Program
+- Are updated as to the status of the NVM Compliance Program

 Our Products – NewVoiceMedia’s Platform